 So, what is mechanics?
 Mechanics we can say is an exact science.
-Again the question is what do I mean by an exact science.
-When we say that the physics or any branch of it is an exact science by this we mean that , its laws are expressed in the from of mathematical equations which describe and predict the results of precise quantitative measurements.
+Again the question is what do I mean by exact science?
+When we say that physics or any branch of it is an exact science by this we mean that its laws are expressed in the form of mathematical equations which describe and predict the results of precise quantitative measurements.

-Mechanics is the study of the motions of material bodies.
-It may be further subdivided into three sub disciplines namely,
+Mechanics in physics is the study of the motions of material bodies.
+It may be further subdivided into three sub-disciplines namely,

-- Dynamics:- It is the study of the laws which determine, among all possible motions, which motion will actually take place in in any given case.
+- Dynamics:- It is the study of the laws which determine, among all possible motions, which motion will actually take place in any given case.

-- Statics:- It is the study of forces and system of forces, with particular reference to system of forces which act on bodies at rest.
+- Statics:- It is the study of forces and system of forces, with particular reference to the system of forces which act on bodies at rest.